Smart and Skilled fee arrangements for government-subsidised vocational education and training (VET).

 Loadings are paid to training providers on top of the base price of a qualification to recognise the higher cost of training disadvantaged students and students in regional and remote areas.
 View prices, fees and loadings.

-There are also fee exemptions and concessions available for Aboriginal and Torres Strait Islander students, students with disabilities and Australian Government welfare recipients.
+There are also fee exemptions and concessions available for Aboriginal and Torres Strait Islander students, students with disabilities and Commonwealth Government benefit recipients.
 View fee exemptions and concessions for Smart and Skilled training.

 Students enrolling in Diplomas and Advanced Diplomas may have access to Australian Government VET Student Loans.
 View student loans for higher-level courses.